dualfade/dynomutt/README.md

 ## Notes

-- This is a new project in development, Please do not use yet.
+- ** This is a new project in development, Please do not use yet. **
+- A few highlights:
   - Dynomutt uses asyncio websockets.
   - Dynomutt uses bottle as middleware routing and a asyncronous gevent listener.
   - Two dedicated injection endpoints, one dynamic and one parameterized.
   - All HTTP verbs supported, main focus is WebSocket CRUD injection.
   - WebSocket Headers and Authorization schemes.
   - WebSocket Proxy token?= support.
   - More to come.

 ## License